 A high GPA listed on a resume will always catch my attention and force me to take a closer look at the candidate.

 Despite the 4.0 haters, I want to explain why grades matter when we enter the working world.

 When we give a recent graduate a look, the only real indication of future success on the resume are the grades listed, the school attended and the presentation layer (a great presentation layer doesn’t mean you are physically beautiful, it means you are presentable in a business setting).

 Every candidate claims to be dedicated and disciplined in the cover letter and in the interview.
 Every candidate claims to be a hard worker and will show up on time if given the job.
 Every candidate says, “You won’t regret hiring me”.
-Well guess what Gomer.
+Well, guess what Gomer.
 Sally 4.0 over here doesn’t have to say she is dedicated or disciplined.
-She doesn’t have to tell me she is a hard worker or tell me she will show up on time.
-Sally’s parents don’t think her college education was a waste of money and either does the hiring manager.
+She doesn’t have to tell me she is a hard worker or tells me she will show up on time.
+Sally’s parents don’t think her college education was a waste of money and either do the hiring manager.
 Her 4.0 does her talking for her.
 The VERY FIRST STEP to a successful career is landing a job interview.
 Recent graduates with limited professional networks land interviews with their resume and a 4.0 will grab a recruiters attention.

 Companies won’t interview every candidate that claims to be dedicated or disciplined.
 Companies interview candidates with solid resumes.